 If you’ve examined your air conditioner this spring, you might have noticed frost or ice forming on the evaporator coils.
-It might like seem like a huge concern, and indeed it’s a reasonably common condition.
+It might not seem like a huge concern, and indeed it’s a reasonably common condition.
 Unfortunately, it signals a larger problem that you should deal with before the summer comes.
 The longer it’s allowed to continue, the more damage it causes your air conditioner.

 The evaporator coils serve as the heart of the air conditioner: the point where the air is actually cooled.
 Refrigerant enters the coils under a high amount of pressure and in liquid form.
 It expands in the coils and shifts back to gaseous form, pulling heat from the surrounding air in the process.
 The cool air can then be blown into your house with a fan while the gaseous refrigerant returns to the beginning of the system to be pressurized and liquefied again: continuing the process in an endless loop.

-That’s a very delicate process, depending on set amounts of a specific type of refrigerant to work.
+That’s a very delicate process, which depends on set amounts of a specific type of refrigerant to work.
 When the process gets thrown off, ice or frost is the result.
 It’s a problem because it forms an insulating layer between the refrigerant and the air it’s supposed to cool.
 That increases the strain on the system, forcing it to work harder to cool your home and raising both your monthly energy bills and the risk of a breakdown elsewhere in the system.

 What Causes It?